EU disease agency says COVID levels set to soar | DW | 16.07.2021

 The EU's disease agency has said it predicts a sharp increase in COVID-19 cases, with nearly five times last week's level by August 1.
 That said, the number of serious cases is predicted to rise much less steeply.

-The European Centre for Disease Prevention and Control (ECDC) on Friday said it expected to see 420 cases per 100,000 people for the week ending August 1.
+The European Center for Disease Prevention and Control (ECDC) on Friday said it expected to see 420 cases per 100,000 people for the week ending August 1.

 That prediction, in the agency's latest weekly report, compares with a figure of just under 90 last week.